aristonl/hydra/README.md

 <br>
 BOB is now located at https://github.com/N11Software/BOB.git.
 <br>
-Also, if your commit includes code relating to adding support for BIOS or x86 machines it will be declined.
-Our OS is strictly for 64bit machines with UEFI, we will accept any working fixes/features for 64bit machines.
+Also, if your commit includes code relating to adding support for BIOS or x86 machines, we will not be accepting your code on the mainline and we will not maintain your code.

 ## Links
 [Discord](https://discord.gg/SNXBh4w3nW)